anapremovic/Fitbit/README.md

 * Visualize a given user's heart rate and intensity side-by-side, as well as their average heart rate and intensity.
 * Visualize the correlation of the rate of activity between temperature, precipitation, total distance and calories burned.

+### Part 4
+* Compare how relationship between the amount of sleep and the number of active minutes changes on weekdays vs weekends.

 ## Contributors

 * Lucas Lee